5 ways to reduce your stress, when dealing with infertility

 1. Physical exercise is the single most efficient way to complete the cycle.
 You can run, swim, dance or do anything that gets you breathing deeply.
 Between 20-60 minutes a day is best, because for a lot of us, the stressor is still there.
 So, we need to continually keep telling our body and our brain that you have successfully survived the threat, and are now safe.

 2. Deep breathing.
-I know this sounds weird, because we all know how to breathe, right.
+I know this sounds weird, because we all know how to breathe, right?
 But we rarely breathe into our belly.
 And when we’re stressed, we can tend to hold our breath, or shallow breathe.
 Breathing (correctly) is the quickest and easiest way to tap into your Parasympathetic Nervous System (PNS) which is essential for reproduction.
 It is scientifically proven (no woo woo here) that breathing lowers stress hormones including cortisol, your blood pressure, and increases blood circulation and oxygen in the blood.
 Making the exhale longer and slower than your inhale works best.

 3. Connection is a basic human need.
 And it’s another way to complete the stress cycle – through social interaction, laughter or affection.
 It shows your body that the world is a safe place.
 When we laugh, it helps to regulate your emotions.
 And when we show each other affection on a physical level, it tells your body it is safe.
 A 6 second kiss or a 20 second hug can change your hormones, lower your blood pressure and heart rate, and improve your mood.
 Even petting your dog or cat can lower your blood pressure.